Home

 XVIIIth century jackets were very elaborate and expensive.
 They had a thick row of buttons which by far exceeded practical needs.
 The jacket-manufacturers had their shops near a very busy square, Campo dei Fiori, and the street leading there is still named after them (Via de' Giubbonari) and it still has many shops selling clothes at a fair price.

-Print sellers in Via del Corso
+Print sellers in Via del Corso near S. Marcello

 While the artists belonged to a guild known as Accademia di S. Luca, copper engravers did not enjoy the same status and belonged to a separate guild included in the list of manual jobs.
 Giuseppe Vasi belonged to Accademia di S. Luca, but to earn his living he concentrated on engraving rather than painting.
 The existence of a separate guild shows the relevance of the business which is confirmed by the shop selling prints shown by Vasi in the richest part of Via del Corso.
-Giuseppe Vasi however sold his prints in his apartment in Palazzo Farnese and for sure the fact that he was living in the palace impressed his customers.
+Giuseppe Vasi however sold his prints in his apartment in Palazzo Farnese and the fact that he was living in the palace impressed his customers.
 His son Mariano found it more practical to open a shop in Via del Babuino.

 Wheel makers near Palazzo Marescotti